2022 Texas elections: Lieutenant governor

-Attorney General
+Attorney general

-Incumbent Republican Attorney General Ken Paxton ran for re-election to a third term.
+Incumbent Republican attorney general Ken Paxton successfully ran for re-election to a third term.
 He was re-elected in 2018 with 50.6% of the vote.

 Paxton was challenged by Land Commissioner George P. Bush, former Texas Supreme Court Justice Eva Guzman, and U.S. Representative Louie Gohmert in the Republican primary.
 Former Galveston mayor Joe Jaworski, Attorney Lee Merritt who dropped out and endorsed eventual primary nominee, ACLU attorney Rochelle Garza, were running in the Democratic primary.

 Comptroller of Public Accounts

-Incumbent Republican Comptroller Glenn Hegar ran for re-election to a third term.
+Incumbent Republican comptroller Glenn Hegar successfully ran for re-election to a third term.
 He was re-elected in 2018 with 53.2% of the vote.

 Hegar's sole Republican challenger was businessman Mark Golby.
 Accountant Janet Dudding, attorney Tim Mahoney, and strategist Angel Luis Vega ran for the Democratic nomination.

 Commissioner of the General Land Office

 Incumbent Republican Land Commissioner George P. Bush retired to run for attorney general.
 He was re-elected in 2018 with 53.7% of the vote.
 He was replaced by fellow Republican Dawn Buckingham, who won with 56.2% of the vote.